BrettWisniewski/Cipher-Machine-Frontend/README.md

 ## Acknowledgments

-We would like to express our gratitude to the creators of the 3D model and the resources used in this project:
+I would like to express our gratitude to the creators of the 3D model and the resources used in this project:

 - 3D Model: "Retro computer" by Urpo: https://sketchfab.com/3d-models/retro-computer-f844c0357d284fd8baa1435e9ff31bb2
 - Caesar Pic: https://freesvg.org/julius-caesar-bust-3d-statue